 Catholic Charities’ Padua Community Services provides a broad scope of services in and around the New Orleans area including specialized care for children and adults with disabilities as well as housing and care for the intellectually and developmentally disabled ages birth to 35 who are medically fragile.
 Each year, the program’s participants and staff are treated to a Christmas miracle with a visit from the Happy Santas, who come bearing gifts and holiday cheer!

 St. Bernard Parish

-Food for Families/Food for Seniors works to improve the health of low-income senior citizens by providing monthly nutritional food boxes to seniors 60 years of age or older who meet Federal Income Guidelines.
+Food for Seniors works to improve the health of low-income senior citizens by providing monthly nutritional food boxes to seniors 60 years of age or older who meet Federal Income Guidelines.
 The program, which also educates clients about good nutrition and other community resources available to them, has four volunteer distribution sites in St. Bernard Parish in addition to hundreds of others across the entire state of Louisiana.